-In the past month, we’ve talked to our PdMA experts who will be presenting at the Maintenance Analytics Summit 2020 and asked them to share their views on topics related to their presentation topics, current developments in the data- and AI-driven maintenance, but also on their outlooks on what the future holds for predictive maintenance.
+We’ve talked to some of our PdMA experts who presented at the Maintenance Analytics Summit 2020 and asked them to share their views on topics related to their presentation topics, current developments in the data- and AI-driven maintenance, but also on their outlooks on what the future holds for predictive maintenance.

 One of the points regarding the future outlooks of predictive maintenance was cognitive maintenance, i.e. maintenance based on cognitive analytics where AI systems can autonomously learn from past actions, find correlations, learn from outcomes and give prescriptions.
 Let’s see what our PdMA speakers say about it and if they see it happening any soon.